Why am I seeing a storage warning?

 Is your device running out of storage space?

-The message will give an estimate of how much storage you have available, and how much recording time this might be in Glean.
+The pop-up message will give an estimate of how much storage you have available, and how much recording time this might be in Glean.

 These are estimates only - you should take action as soon as possible to free up space so Glean can continue saving your Events correctly.